Updated: Aug 3

-5-6 fresh medium size tomatoes or a can (14-15 oz) of organic diced tomatoes (choose the can with BPA free lining.
-If you are sensitive to tomatoes, please skip this ingredient.
+Tips: choose the can with BPA-free lining.
+And, if you are sensitive to tomatoes, please skip this ingredient.

-2-3 cups organic chicken or veggies broth (home-made or store bought)
+2-3 cups organic chicken or vegetable stock (home-made or store-bought)

-1 medium size white or sweet onion: diced
+1 medium size white or yellow onion: diced to 1-inch squares

-2 teaspoons ground turmeric powder or 1 tablespoon minced fresh turmeric
+2 tsp ground turmeric powder or 1 tbsp freshly minced turmeric root

-1/4 of a whole cabbage: cut it into pieces that are about 0.5-inch long and wide
+1/4 of a whole cabbage: cut into 1-inch-long squares

-1-2 stalk of celery: diced about 0.5-inch long and wide
+2 stalks of celery: diced to 1-inch-long and wide

 2 bay leaves

 If you choose to use fresh tomatoes, boil a pot of water.
-Then quickly blench all tomatoes in the hot water and then drain all the water.
-Peel the tomato skin and then dice them up.
+Then quickly blench all tomatoes in the hot water and drain the water.
+Peel off the tomato skin and then dice the flesh into small pieces.

-In a large size pot, heat up the oil on low to medium heat for less than a minute.
-Put ginger, turmeric, garlic, onion, leeks, dill, and carrots in pot and sauté for a couple of minutes until you can smell the aroma.
+In a large Dutch oven, heat up the oil on low to medium heat for less than a minute.
+Add in bay leaves, onion, leeks, dill, carrots, and celery, and sauté for a few minutes until you can smell the aromas.

-Now put the tomatoes in the pot and stir for about 2 minutes until the tomato juice thickens a little bit.
+Now put the tomatoes in the pot and stir for about 5 to 10 minutes on low heat until the tomato juice thickens.

-Transfer the soup into a bowl and drizzle a little bit extra virgin olive oil on the top.
+Transfer the soup into a bowl and drizzle some extra virgin olive oil on top.
 Enjoy!